SoulBeaver/kindinium/README.md

 ## What's the metaboard and how do I use it?

-The metaboard analyzes the json board element and converts it into a `Hashmap<Position, BoardTile>`.
-In other words, it recreates the map with additional information about each piece's location and type.
+The metaboard recreates the map with additional information about each piece's location and type.

 Each position is represented by a `BoardTile`